UNEXPECTEDLY, in a quiet back-street of Paddington, trades a rejuvenated relict from Sydney’s past – the Bellevue Hotel.

 His widow, Bridget, with the help of her two boys, John 17, and James Jnr, 12, took over the running the pub.

-Just seven years after her husband’s shock accident, Bridget suffered another loss with the death of one her sons, 22-year-old James.
+Just seven years after her husband’s shock accident, Bridget suffered another loss with the death of her eldest son, 22-year-old James.

 She remained as publican at Paddington until her death in 1893.